 The ultimate guide to hiking Half Dome in Yosemite National Park.
-Including crucial information, helpful tips and the best videos of the trail to be found anywhere.
+All crucial information, helpful tips and far and away the best videos of the trail to be found anywhere.

 Ascending the Half Dome Cables.

-Yosemite National Park is home to some of North America’s best-known and iconic trails, and the trek to the summit of Half Dome is easily the park’s most famous, and consistently named as one of the best hikes in the world.
-In the words of National Geographic “[it’s] the hike you’ll talk about as all others fade into pleasant memories.”
+The trek to the summit of Half Dome is easily Yosemite's most famous trail, and consistently is often listed as one of the best and most dangerous hikes in the world.
+In the words of on writer for National Geographic “[it’s] the hike you’ll talk about as all others fade into pleasant memories.”